Kritchanaxt/Kritchanaxt/README.md

 * 🇹🇭 I'm based in Thailand.
 * 🫠 I’m looking for help with Exploring New Technologies.
 * 🔭 I’m currently learning more about iOS Deverloper
-* ✉️ You can contact me at kritchanatweve@gmail.com
+* ✉️ You can contact me at kritchanat.m@ku.th
 * 🏀 Fun fact: My favorite sport is basketball.

  🧬 My Skills